rhel-labs/instruqt/satellite-basics/09-updateerratum/assignment.md

 You'll be taken to a page containing all the Errata contained in the repositories we originally synchronized in the second challenge of this lab.

 Not all of these Errata apply to the hosts we've added to this Satellite server.
-To view applicable and installable Errata, click on the `Applicable` and `Installable` radio boxes.
+To view applicable and installable Errata, click on the `Installable` radio boxes.

 <a href="#2">
  <img alt="An example image" src="../assets/applicableandinstallable.png" />